-In a series of trials that were less controlled, but perhaps more indicative of a real-world situation, immature P. audax (N= 30) were given a series of hourly contacts over several days (Figure 24).
+In a series of trials that were less controlled, but perhaps more indicative of a real-world situation, immature P. audax (N= 30) were given a series of hourly contacts over several days (Figure 17).
 Toward the end of the second day and into subsequent days, encounters with Oncopeltus alternated with feedings with flies.
-This was associated with a significant decline in the tendency to attack Oncopeltus, a decline which persisted for at least 4 days when the spiders were not fed.
+This was associated with a significant decline in the tendency to attack Oncopeltus relative to either of the fly species, a decline which persisted for at least 4 days when the spiders were not fed.

-Figure 24.
-Count of attacking immature P. audax (6-8 mm) by sequential encounter.
+Figure 17.
+Count of attacking immature (6-8 mm) Phidippus audax by sequential encounter.
 Spiders were deprived of all prey for at least 7 days prior to these trials.
-Sequential trials involved presentation, as shown above, of either Oncopeltus (7 mm nymphs, Asclepias reared), vestigial-wing Drosophila virilis, or the much larger Musca domestica.
+Sequential trials involved presentation, as shown above, of either Oncopeltus (7 mm nymphs reared on Asclepias), vestigial-wing Drosophila virilis, or the much larger Musca domestica.
 Trials were separated by 1 hour during the first day.
 Oncopeltus trials were separated by 1 hour, but fly feedings followed these by 30 minutes, and Oncopeltus trials followed fly feedings by 90 minutes.
 There was no feeding or exposure to prey animals between day 4 and day 8.
 All attacked flies were captured and fed upon, and all Oncopeltus were dropped.

-Impact on tendency to attack other insects

-As shown in Figures 22-24, negative experience with Oncopeltus did not reduce the tendency of Phidippus to attack flies (either Musca or Drosophila).
-A negative encounter with Oncopeltus impacted the tendency of Phidippus to attack Oncopeltus more than it impacted the tendency to attack a different lygaeid bug (Ortholomus scolopax).
+Impact on tendency to attack other insects.
+As shown in Table 9 and Figures 16-17, negative experience with Oncopeltus did not reduce the tendency of Phidippus to attack flies (either Musca or Drosophila).
+A negative encounter with Oncopeltus also impacted the tendency of Phidippus to attack Oncopeltus more than it impacted the tendency to attack adult Ortholomus scolopax, a different lygaeid bug (Table 10).
 In addition, rejection of Ortholomus on the first encounter was associated with a higher rate of rejection of Ortholomus than of Oncopeltus on a second encounter.
 This is just a preliminary, isolated result.
-It does suggest that a great deal can be learned through successive encounter experiments with different insects.
+It does suggest that a great deal can be learned about the prey-specificity of avoidance through successive encounter experiments with different insects.

-Figure 25.
+Table 10.
 Impact of deterred attacks on one lygaeid on the tendency of Phidippus princeps (6-8 mm, near 6th instar) to attack a lygaeid of a different genus.
-Spiders were near adult sixth instars, and both bugs (adult Ortholomus scolopax and fourth instar Oncopeltus fasciatus reared on Asclepias) were close to 5 mm in length.
+Both bugs (adult Ortholomus scolopax and fourth instar Oncopeltus fasciatus reared on Asclepias) were close to 5 mm in length.
 The second prey was presented 1-5 minutes after the first prey was rejected.
 Experiments were conducted on four different days, and no spider was tested more than once in a day.
-Results suggest a general suppression in the tendency to attack either bug.
-After a deterred attack on Oncopeltus, spiders were more likely to reject Oncopeltus than Ortholomus.